 Hussein Malla / AP

-A man runs in front of a burned car near the Iranian Embassy in Beirut on Tuesday.
+A man runs in front of a burned car at the scene of explosions near the Iranian Embassy in Beirut, Tuesday.

 BEIRUT - An Iranian diplomat was among at least 23 people killed in a suspected twin suicide bomb attack at the Iranian Embassy in Beirut Tuesday, officials said.

 An al Qaeda-linked terror group claimed responsibility - the latest sign that Syria’s civil war is spilling over the border into Lebanon.

 Burning cars, bodies and pools of blood littered the front of the embassy building, in the Hezbollah-dominated south of the city.